1dv031/syllabus/examination/part_1/examination.md

 ### Some tips

 * Spell check!
 And if possible grammar check!
-* Remember: this is a story even if the form is not that of a fairy tale or a novell.
+* Remember: this is a story even if the form is not that of a fairy tale or a novel.
 Think about your narrative and style!
 * Read it out loud.
 If it is hard for you to read, it is probably hard for someone else.
 * Let some else read it and get their feedback on the content, the language and the narrative.
 * Keep within the limits!
-* Make sure to make references to the course litterature and any other literature that is relevant for your topic.
+* Make sure to make references to the course literature and any other literature that is relevant for your topic.
-* Use a [recogniced system](https://lnu.se/en/library/Writing-and-referencing/referencing/) ([SWE](https://lnu.se/ub/skriva-och-referera/skriva-referenser/)) for incorporating references in your text.
+* Use a [recognized system](https://lnu.se/en/library/Writing-and-referencing/referencing/) ([SWE](https://lnu.se/ub/skriva-och-referera/skriva-referenser/)) for incorporating references in your text.